Jack Lord: Career

 In 1962, Lord starred as series namesake Stoney Burke, a rodeo cowboy from Mission Ridge, South Dakota.
 The basis for the series was real-life champion rodeo rider Casey Tibbs.
 The series featured Warren Oates and Bruce Dern in recurring supporting roles.
 Lord credited Gary Cooper as his on-screen role model and the inspiration for his characterization of Stoney Burke.

 Lord was considered for Eliot Ness in The Untouchables before Robert Stack won the role.
 He did appear in the Season One episode "The Jake Lingle Killing."
-In 1965, he guest-starred as Colonel 'Pres' Gallagher in second-season episode 5, "Big Brother" of 12 O'Clock High.
-Other television guest appearances include Appointment with Adventure, The Americans, Bonanza, Gunsmoke, The High Chaparral, Combat!, The Man from U.N.C.L.E., The Reporter starring Harry Guardino, The Fugitive, The Invaders, Rawhide, Ironside, and The F.B.I.

-Lord appeared on the first episode of Have Gun, Will Travel.
-In 1968, he appeared with Susan Strasberg in the film The Name of the Game Is Kill!.
+Among numerous guest roles on TV, he appeared on the first episode of Have Gun, Will Travel and co-starred in The Name of the Game Is Kill! in 1968.

-According to William Shatner, in 1966, Gene Roddenberry offered Lord the role of Captain James T. Kirk on Star Trek to replace Jeffrey Hunter, whose wife was making too many demands.
+According to William Shatner, in 1966, Gene Roddenberry offered Lord the role of Captain James T. Kirk on Star Trek to replace Jeffrey Hunter.
 Lord asked for 50 percent ownership of the show, so Roddenberry offered the role to Shatner.